magnussolution/magnusbilling7/wiki/en/modules/offer/offer.rst

 |
 | To send emails it's necessary the configuration of SMTP in the SMTP menu.
 |
-| To learn how free packages works: https://wiki.magnusbilling.org/en/source/offer.html.`
+| To learn how free packages works: https://wiki.magnusbilling.org/en/source/offer.html.
-|
-|
-|     //OFFER CDR
-|     'offercdr.id_user': `User that made the call.